Regularized Weighted Discrete Least Squares Approximation Using Gauss Quadrature Points: Numerical experiments

 \section{Numerical experiments}

-In this section, we report numerical results to illustrate the theoretical results derived above and test the efficiency of the $\ell_{2}-$ and $\ell_1-$regularized approximation model \eqref{problem:l2regu} and \eqref{problem:l1regu}.
-The choice of basis for $\mathbb{P}_L$ and point set $\mathcal{X}_{N+1}$ is primary when using both models.
+In this section, we report numerical results to illustrate the theoretical results derived above and test the efficiency of the $\ell_{2}-$regularized approximation polynomial $p_{L,N+1}^{\ell_2}$ \eqref{p:l2} and the $\ell_{1}-$regularized approximation polynomial $p_{L,N+1}^{\ell_1}$ \eqref{p:l1}.
+The choices of the basis for $\mathbb{P}_L$ and the set of nodes $\mathcal{X}_{N+1}$ are primary when using both models.
 We choose Chebyshev polynomials of the first kind and the corresponding Chebyshev points.
-Certainly, choosing other orthogonal polynomials such as Legendre polynomials is also practicable.
-All computations were performed in MATLAB in double precision arithmetic.
-Some related commands, for instance, obtaining quadrature points and weights, are included in \textsc{Chebfun} 5.7.0 \cite{trefethon2017chebfun}.
+Certainly, choosing other orthogonal polynomials such as Legendre polynomials is also possible.
+All computations are performed in MATLAB in double precision arithmetic.
+Some related commands, for instance, obtaining quadrature points and weights, are included in \textsc{Chebfun} 5.7.0 \citep{trefethon2017chebfun}.

 To test the efficiency of approximation, we define the uniform error and the $L_2$ error to measure the approximation error: \begin{itemize} \item The uniform error of the approximation is estimated by